richafnu/Viva/Viva/glint/reports/driver-impact-report.md

 Drivers are factors that affect employee engagement.
 A driver's *impact* is its correlation with employee engagement in the Thworld of work.
 Team and organizational **Strengths** and **Opportunities** (S&Os) are derived from Driver Impact data.

 There can be a significant difference in how important a specific driver of engagement is to one team compared to another team, or to the rest of the company.
-For example, the engineering team's engagement level may be highly impacted by a lack of career growth opportunities, whereas the finance team may have been overworked this quarter and thus work-life balance impacts them the most.
+For example, the engineering team's engagement level might be highly impacted by a lack of growth opportunities, whereas the overworked finance team rates work-life balance as having the highest impact.
 Key drivers vary within organizations and populations.

 [Watch this video about using the Driver Impact Report.](https://learn-video.azurefd.net/vod/player?id=a2adbcf1-8cf0-43e5-9036-80a28ee1c5cd)